st2654/FoodieHoodieV1/README.md

 1. Recipe Ranking mechanism ( based on location and user taste)<br>
 2. Camera<br>
 3. Social media connection<br>

+# Functionalities
+1. Prepopulated ingredient list in a gridview.
+2. New Ingredient can be added dynamically by entering the text in textfield and pressing enter.
+3. Repeat Step 2 till you enter all your ingredients Starting screens look like below screenshots.
+You also have Help button which explains how to use the application.

+4. Once all ingredients are entered you can press  .
+5. This search calls the REST API on AWS cloud and convert the JSON object into Recipe Array object and displays all the list of recipe in List view.
+6. User selects a recipe and view it.
+As soon as he views the recipe the recipe saves in Recent table.
+7.User can also favorite the recipe.
+8.User can also see which website has the recipe and click on it can and check it on browser.
+Below are the screenshots for Step 6,7,8.
+9.User can also check recent and favorite recipes from homescreen.
+Below are the screenshots.
+10. User can Add Recipe and that recipe gets saved in favorite list.
+Below are the screenshots.
+Ingredients and Steps should be entered as Comma separated.

 # Contributor
 <b>Sourabh Taletiya (N15776267)</b><br>
 st2654@nyu.edu<br>